A textbook lesson on disruption

 We knew the vote was coming, but were we prepared?

-On June 23, 2016, the British people voted to leave the European Union (EU).
-Even as the votes were counted, most British citizens, UK government leaders, world leaders, and interested observers thought the Remain vote would win the day.
+On 23 June 2016, the British people voted to leave the European Union (EU).
+Even as the votes were counted, most British citizens, United Kingdom (UK) government leaders, world leaders, and interested observers thought the Remain vote would win the day.
 The next morning, the Leave campaign’s 52 percent victory was met with both disbelief and alarm.

-Some consequences were immediate: The resignation of the British prime minister, the fall of the British currency, a tumble in the equities market, and the subsequent breakdown of the opposition leadership.
-The impact was huge, the uncertainty, unprecedented.
+Some consequences were immediate: The resignation of the British prime minister, the fall of the British currency, a tumble in the equities market, and the subsequent challenge to the opposition leadership.
+However, the long-term consequences won’t surface until the UK actually leaves the EU.
+The impact is huge, the uncertainty, unprecedented.

 Business leaders were forced to confront a situation that few had taken seriously.